SuperOfficeDocs/superoffice-docs/docs/en/admin/lists/learn/add-items-to-country-list.md

 4. In the **Postal prefix** field, specify the letter(s) used in front of the postcode when you write to the selected country from another country, for example, *N* for Norway.

-5. For each of the next three fields, click the ![icon][img1] arrow and select the required address format from the list.
+5. For each of the next three fields, click <i class="ph ph-caret-down" aria-label="Chevron"></i> and select the required address format from the list.
 The same format will usually apply for all three fields, but, for some countries, it may be useful to vary the formats, depending on what you are using the address for:
     * **Visual address format**:
         The usual format as it appears on screen in the Company screen.
 As a rule, it is sufficient to select a format only here.
     * **Printed address format (local)** and **(intl)**: